WildLotus-15/CS50W-Project-5-Final/README.md

 comments function returns all the comments in relation to a specific post using serializer function by first getting post id and then using it to filter existing comments also I am returning the amount of it just for visualizing.

-favorites function returns all favorite posts in relation to the requested user by serializing them
+The favorites function returns all favorite posts in relation to the requested user by serializing paginated page objects.

 update favorites function updates requested user’s individual favorites section, by adding a post item to it or removing it, after passing some if-else statements.
 It also returns a new favorite variable so the user will know if the post is in their favorites or not.